- Hera's Affectionate Nickname for Kanan is "Love", especially if you remember how their relationship started in A New Dawn.

 - If "Twilight of the Apprentice" was their Downer Ending, "Zero Hour" is about making a comeback in spite of all of their losses.
 Borrowing a quote from Jyn Erso, they'll take the next chance and the next, until they win or the chances are spent.
 They are rebels, after all.
 Doubles as Moment of Awesome.

-- When they're about to make the jump to hyperspace, the Ghost crew receive a SOS call from Kallus in an escape pod to pick him up.
+- When they're about to make the jump to hyperspace, the Ghost crew receives a SOS call from Kallus in an escape pod to pick him up.
 They immediately grab him before leaving.

 - The second the Fulcrum insignia appears, Zeb is the first one to react.
 Hera doesn't hesitate to search for Kallus on the navicomputer and pick him up.